 Headaches come in many different guises, so if you are suffering from headache accurate diagnosis is the key to ensure that the correct interventions are utilised.
 Headaches are classified in to two subsets:

-Primary headaches are those that have no other identified cause.
+are those that have no other identified cause.
 The most common types of primary headache are tension type headaches and migraines.

-Secondary headaches are headaches that have a defined cause, which can range from serious pathologies like tumours and haemorrhages to more benign conditions.
+are headaches that have a defined cause, which can range from serious pathologies like tumours and haemorrhages to more benign conditions.
 Cervicogenic headache is a secondary headache which is well suited to chiropractic management.

 As such, it is important that you seek the opinion of a qualified health professional such as a chiropractor or your general practitioner regarding what type of headache you are suffering.